 Neither appearance nor build quality should be a critical factor when deciding between the Samsung Galaxy Buds and Galaxy Buds Plus model, and this one is too close to call.

 Seeing these two audio powerhouses team-up is a sight to behold, and one-touch access to Spotify is something I dearly miss upon returning to standard wireless headphones.
-By pressing and holding one of the earbuds (chosen in the Galaxy Wearable application), a recommended set of songs is queued up.
+By pressing and holding one of the earbuds (chosen in the Galaxy Wearable app), a recommended set of songs is queued up.
 This is randomly generated according to your preferences and ranges from one of Spotify’s Daily Mix playlists, an artist or song radio, genre playlist, and more.
 Unfortunately, this perk is only afforded to Android OS devices, so iPhone users still need to enter the Spotify app for music playback.

 There are some similarities here, too, though as both pairs of earbuds earned an IPX2 rating, making them sweat-resistant.
 General consumers who want the option to workout with their daily earbuds will benefit from either headset’s durability.
-No matter which earbuds you go with, you have the option to enable ambient aware mode.
+No matter which earbuds you go with, you have the option to enable an ambient aware mode.
 This is great for outdoor runners and general consumers: it keeps you aware of your surroundings, thereby enabling you to stay safe or engage in conversation with the train ticketer.

 The Galaxy Buds Plus ambient sound mode is limited to three modes: high, medium, and low.
-Yet, the older Galaxy Buds support a “voice focus” mode, which further amplifies vocal frequencies through the earphones.
+Yet, the older Galaxy Buds supports a “voice focus” mode, which further amplifies surrounding vocal frequencies through the earphones.
 This is as of software version R175XXU0ATA6 for the Buds Plus; perhaps we’ll see an experimental addition in the “Labs” section of Samsung’s app, or even as a full-fledged feature with future updates.

 Both headsets support software updates through the Samsung Galaxy Wearable app.